 Assisted Travel Scheme: It is possible that a close relative, normally next of kin or spouse (not partners or girlfriends) is eligible for financial assistance with their travel costs to visit you.
-They should be in receipt of Family Maintenance Grant (FAMGRANT) or Income Support or have an income of a similar level.
+They should be in receipt of Family Maintenance Grant (FamGrant) or benefits or have an income of a similar level.

 Flexibility: It is very much appreciated that your visitors may live a considerable distance from the MCTC and that the time and cost involved is difficult to justify coming for a single 2hr session.
-Flexibility exists for them to come for two or more visits on the same weekend if the circumstances can be justified and with the detainee's agreement.
+For this reason, MCTC offers the availability of Skype/Virtual visits to alleviate travel costs and maintain contact

 Specialist help and advice for you and your family is available through Welfare.
 It is in your interest to address this issue at the earliest opportunity, as civilian accommodation is not as easy to obtain as you may think and, contrary to belief, Service personnel do not receive any preferential treatment.

 Employment On Discharge From The Service

 Help regarding employment and entitlement to benefits is available from the MCTC Education Centre.
 All D Company DUS will have the opportunity to attend an interview with an Advisor from Colchester Jobcentre Plus who will also arrange a further interview on your behalf at the nearest Jobcentre to where you are intending to live.
 You are strongly encouraged to take advantage of this service.

 MCTC has a confidential drug/alcohol and anger management counselling service that you may use whilst you are in detention.
 The counsellors are civilian and are able to assist you in contacting similar agencies when you leave the MCTC, both on the civilian and military network.
 Further details are available from the Welfare Department (01206 816751).